daffainfo/ctf-writeup/UTCTF 2023/README.md

 # UTCTF 2023
 CTF writeup for The UTCTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 58th place out of 336 teams and @muwa00
+I took part in this CTF competition with the TCP1P team and secured the 58th place out of 336 teams and @muwa00

 | Category | Challenge |
 | --- | --- |